peterbourgon/peter-bourgon-org/src/go-in-production/index.md

 ## Interlude

 So far, nothing too crazy.
 When doing research to compile this list, what was notable to me was just how... uninteresting the conclusions were.
 Boring.
 I want to emphasize that these very lightweight, pure-stdlib conventions really do scale to large groups of developers and diverse project ecosystems.
-You absolutely don't need your own error checking framework, or testing library, simply because your code base has grown beyond a certain size.
+You absolutely don't need your own error checking framework, or testing library, or flag parser, simply because your code base has grown beyond a certain size.
 Or you believe it _might_ grow beyond a certain size!
 You truly ain't gonna need it.
 The standard idioms and practices continue to function beautifully at scale.

 ## Dependency management